episerver/episerver-labs-content-manager-docs/GridView.md

 GridView package is an add-on that has several features:
 * [GridView UI search component](#gridview-ui-search-component) - a powerful dgrid-based, fully configurable UI component that flattens the hierarchical structure and displays descendents of the currently selected content item.
 * [GridView Main Navigation Component](#gridview-main-navigation-component) - instead of displaying the site in a hierarchical way the editor will be able to browse it as folders (a bit like Windows Explorer).
+This component also uses the grid and can be configured independently (editor might only need several basic columns here).
-* [Enhanced Properties](#enhanced-properties) - enhanced ContentReference, ContentArea and LinkItemCollection properties - much more powerful way of finding the needed content items
+* [Enhanced Properties](#enhanced-properties) - enhanced ContentReference, ContentArea and LinkItemCollection properties - much more powerful way of finding the needed content items.
+Each property is also configurable so only include the data that make sense in a given context.

 ## GridView UI search component